-2019 \$'000 2018 \$'000
+\$.000 2.000

 (b) Landfill restoration

 Current 7,302 6,480

 Non-current 19,249 20,531

 Total 26,551 27,011

-Council is obligated to restore the current Highland Highway landfill site and legacy sites at Moe, Morwell, Traralgon and Yinnar to a particular standard.
-The forecast life of the Highland Highway landfill site is based on current estimates of remaining capacity and the forecast rate of infill.
-The provision for landfill rehabilitation has been calculated based on the present value of the expected cost of works to be undertaken.
-The expected cost of works has been estimated based on current understanding of work required to restore the sites to a suitable standard.
-Accordingly, the estimation of the provision required is dependent on the accuracy of the forecast timing of the work, work required and related costs.
+Council is obligated to restore the current Highland Highway landfill site and legacy si Yinnar to a particular standard.
+The forecast life of the Highland Highway landfill site remaining capacity and the forecast rate of infill.
+The provision for landfill rehabilitat the present value of the expected cost of works to be undertaken.
+The expected cost on current understanding of work required to restore the sites to a suitable standard. provision required is dependent on the accuracy of the forecast timing of the work, we is based on curren tion has been calcu of works has been Accordingly, the e t estimates of lated based on estimated based estimation of the

 Key assumptions:

 Discount rate 0.94% 1.72%

 Inflation rate 2.50% 2.50%

 Settlement period 4.8 years 4.0 years

 5.6 FINANCING ARRANGEMENTS

-Bank overdraft 1,000 1,000

-Credit card facilities 500 500

-Other facilities 15,065 16,634

-Total facilities 16,565 18,134

-Used facilities 15,145 16,663

-Unused facilities 1,420 1,471